daverave1212/questguard-starter-adventure/Code/StarterAdventure.md

 #### Practical TO-DO's
 - Loot for Whispershades fight
+- Named Loc-

 #### Writing To-Do's
+[Show players a picture of...]
 NPC interactions with questions about other NPC's.
 Ser Alan will give wisdom when the players need it or are lost.
 Sedrik does things in the meantime.